Dubrovnik is a town with many museums and those who would like to learn more about Dubrovnik's rich history and culture should definitely visit them.

 In the past the Republic of Ragusa was one of the leading navies in the world.
 If you wish to explore this part of Dubrovnik's history, you should visit the Maritime Museum.

-The Dubrovnik Natural Science Museum was founded in 1872 by the apothecary Antun Drobac, who built it around his own private collection.
+The Natural History Museum was founded in 1872 by the apothecary Antun Drobac, who built it around his own private collection.

 This museum owns some extraordinary valuable exhibits, as algae herbarium collected by naturalists Matija Botteri and Marija de Cattani.
 Here you can discover a range of paleontological, prehistoric and anthropologic artefacts as well as rare mineralogy pieces.